 The Battle of Gaugamela

-In 331 BC, Alexander at last marched (still with an army of c.
+In 331 BCE, Alexander at last marched (still with an army of c.
 40,000 men), first north to Tyre, and then east, into northern Mesopotamia.
 Darius advanced into northern Mesopotamia to meet him, and awaited Alexander at Gaugamela, near the city of Mosul.
 Darius chose this spot because it was a wide, flat plain, which would give his larger army, with its much more numerous cavalry (including elephants) the chance to outflank Alexander’s.

 In the battle which followed, the long experience and tight discipline of Alexander’s army enabled him to execute an amazing battle plan.
-Alexander essentially used the Persians’ strength against them by encouraging their cavalry wings to fight ever further from their centre.
-The Macedonian phalanx then charged an over-extended centre, which broke and fled.
+Alexander essentially used the Persians’ strength against them by encouraging their cavalry wings to fight ever further from their center.
+The Macedonian phalanx then charged an over-extended center, which broke and fled.
 Darius fled the battlefield, which was the signal for his entire troops to do likewise.

-The natural and dangerous corollary of this concentration on the centre was that the cavalry wings were put in jeopardy by the superior numbers they were fighting.
-Alexander was unable to follow up his victory in the centre by pursuing the Persian king, therefore, and had to turn back and come to the aid of one of the wings, which was particularly hard pressed.
+The natural and dangerous corollary of this concentration on the center was that the cavalry wings were put in jeopardy by the superior numbers they were fighting.
+Alexander was unable to follow up his victory in the center by pursuing the Persian king, therefore, and had to turn back and come to the aid of one of the wings, which was particularly hard pressed.
 A period of fierce fighting ended in the defeat of the Persian cavalry here, and a complete victory for Alexander.

 Nevertheless, Darius had been allowed to escape, and the eastern half of the Persian empire remained unconquered.
 Alexander marched on Babylon, which he entered without a fight, and from thence on Susa, one of the two royal capitals of the Persian empire, which also fell to him with ease.